Explore Courses

 3. VWO: VWO is a six-year program that offers a strong emphasis on academic subjects.
 Graduates are eligible for research universities (WO).

-Overall, the education levels in the Netherlands strives to provide a well-structured and inclusive learning environment, ensuring that students are well-prepared for their future academic and career pursuits.
+Overall, the education levels in the Netherlands strive to provide a well-structured and inclusive learning environment, ensuring that students are well-prepared for their future academic and career pursuits.

 The higher education system in the Netherlands offers a versatile and structured approach to cater to the diverse needs and backgrounds of students.
 For Grade 12 to undergraduate students considering education in the Netherlands, comprehending the Dutch educational framework beyond secondary school is paramount.